alokrajcse/about-alok/README.md

 # 👋 Hello!
 I'm Alok Raj

 Welcome to my GitHub profile!
-I'm a passionate computer science and engineering student dedicated to crafting captivating digital experiences.
+I'm Alok Raj, a passionate computer science and engineering student dedicated to crafting captivating digital experiences.
 Currently, I'm pursuing my degree at the Silicon Institute of Technology, where I immerse myself in the world of technology to blend creativity and technical prowess into every project.

 ## 🚀🎓 Education